 Instructions

-- Add 1 cup cold water to a bowl and sprinkle gelatin on top to allow to bloom.
+- Add 1 cup cold water to a bowl and evenly sprinkle gelatin on top to allow it to bloom (about 5 minutes).

-- In a small saucepan whisk together maple syrup, remaining 1/4 cup water, sea salt and vanilla over medium heat and bring to a simmer then remove from heat. *
+- In a small saucepan over medium heat, whisk together maple syrup, remaining 1/4 cup water, sea salt and vanilla.
+Bring to a vigorous boil and allow to boil at least 60 seconds so the mixture is very hot.**

-- Cover the dish and allow marshmallows to set on countertop overnight or at least 6 hours.
+- Cover the dish with plastic wrap and allow it to set on the countertop for a minimum of 6 hours or overnight.

 Notes

-** If you want to toast these, you will have to leave your marshmallow squares to dry out at least an additional 24 hours in a cool, non humid environment.
+**** If you want to toast or roast these, you will need to leave the cut marshmallow squares to dry out for at least an additional 24 hours in a cool, non-humid environment.

 - Prep Time: 15 minutes